ZakiZtraki/AndruinoBeginner/content/lessons/day04/lesson.md

 - **Video:** *How to Use Buzzers (Active and Passive) with Arduino* on YouTube.
 Watch from **0:00 – 3:00** for an explanation of the differences between active and passive buzzers and from **5:30 – 7:30** for wiring and code examples.
 - **Video:** *Programming Electronics Academy – tone() Function* (YouTube).
 Watch from **1:30 – 4:00** to see how to use `tone()` and discover its limitations.
-- **Reading:** The Circuit Digest article on **Understanding Difference between Active and Passive Buzzer and How to use it with Arduino** provides in‑depth explanations and sample codes【484041617127296†L184-L199】【484041617127296†L295-L323】.
+- **Reading:** The Circuit Digest article on **Understanding Difference between Active and Passive Buzzer and How to use it with Arduino** provides in‑depth explanations and sample codes.

 ## Summary

-- **Active vs passive:** Active buzzers have an internal oscillator and beep when powered; passive buzzers need a square wave and can play multiple notes【484041617127296†L184-L199】.
+- **Active vs passive:** Active buzzers have an internal oscillator and beep when powered; passive buzzers need a square wave and can play multiple notes ([Adafruit active buzzer](https://www.adafruit.com/product/1536) and [Adafruit piezo buzzer](https://www.adafruit.com/product/160)).
-- **Pinout and polarity:** Always connect the `+` leg to the Arduino’s output or 5 V and the `–` leg to GND【484041617127296†L178-L180】.
+- **Pinout and polarity:** Follow the markings or datasheet for your buzzer module ([Adafruit active buzzer](https://www.adafruit.com/product/1536)).
-- **Active buzzer control:** Use `digitalWrite()` to turn an active buzzer on and off【484041617127296†L255-L287】.
+- **Active buzzer control:** Use `digitalWrite()` to turn an active buzzer on and off ([Arduino digitalWrite reference](https://docs.arduino.cc/language-reference/en/functions/digital-io/digitalwrite/)).
-- **Passive buzzer control:** Use `tone(pin, frequency, duration)` to generate a tone; call `noTone()` to stop it【484041617127296†L331-L337】.
-Only one tone can play at a time and `tone()` interferes with PWM on pins 3 and 11【528227448425117†L146-L157】.
+- **Passive buzzer control:** Use `tone(pin, frequency, duration)` to generate a tone; call `noTone()` to stop it.
+Only one tone can play at a time and `tone()` interferes with PWM on pins 3 and 11 ([Arduino tone reference](https://docs.arduino.cc/language-reference/en/functions/advanced-io/tone/)).
 - **Musical creativity:** By combining arrays of frequencies and durations you can play scales, alarms and songs.
-Experiment by changing pitches and patterns to explore sound design【552226950530801†L103-L132】.
+Experiment by changing pitches and patterns to explore sound design.

 Congratulations!
 You now know how to make your projects heard.
 Tomorrow we’ll explore analog inputs with potentiometers and sensors.